rhpds/pxe-rhdp-lab/docs/source/lab4guide-cli.rst

 In this step, we will create a Portworx volume (PVC) for nginx.

 ===================================
-Lab 4 - Working with Shared Volumes
+Lab 4 - Shared Volumes
 ===================================

 Step: Create StorageClass